-What can you say in three minutes or less that will persuade those in the meeting to say, "Yes that's me too."
+What can you say in three minutes or less that will persuade those in the meeting to say, "Yes, I'm like you and you're like me, but you don't do it anymore!"

 Main Speaker Share

 - 1. Opening: Introduce yourself. - 2.
 Share what we used to be like.
 Tell an effective "war story" and win the newcomer's confidence. - 3.
 Share what happened.
 How you hit bottom, reached a turning point, found that jumping off place, that moment of clarity, how you found and worked a solution. - 4.
 Share what we are like today.
 Talk about the promises fulfilled, how life has taken on new meaning, how we have found the fellowship we crave. - 5.
 Closing your talk.
 Your signature sign-off.